norcams/docs-enduser/docs/create-windows-machine.rst

 NREC as a platform is mostly tuned towards running Linux VMs.
 That does not mean that Windows VMs won't work, or that they run less effectively.
-But Windows specific services that you may find in large commercial clouds, such as Microsoft Azure and Amazon AWS, don't exist in NREC.
+But Windows specific services that you may find in large commercial clouds, like Microsoft Azure and Amazon AWS, don't exist in NREC.
 The following is a list of caveats and limitations that you should keep in mind when considering running Windows in NREC: